UBC-CS/cpsc330-2021W2/docs/course_info.md

 | Midterm     |     19%         | [Canvas](https://canvas.ubc.ca/courses/78046)     |
 | Final       |     50%         | [Canvas](https://canvas.ubc.ca/courses/78046)     |

+**A score of at least 50% in the Final Exam is required to pass the course.**

-The plan is that most of the assignments will contribute equally towards the overall Assignments grade.
-However, this is not yet finalized yet.
-For example, the last assignment ends up particularly short or long due to timing.
+Assignments will contribute equally towards the overall Assignments grade.
+This may change only in case the last assignment ends up particularly short or long due to timing, in which case the weight will be changed accordingly.
 Furthermore, I will drop your lowest homework grade.

 For the full policy on grades, see [this document](grades.md).